kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 - It could feel more “live”.
 The lag between the end of the play and the analysis takes about a minute, but sometimes the delay on the play-by-play data lagged a bit, which meant you were getting bot analysis well after the other team started its drive.
 This isn't ideal, but there just isn't much we could do about it.

 - Because it was programmed to analyze decisions that already happened, some aspects of N.F.L. play aren't captured well.
 For example, when a team intentionally takes a penalty on 4th and 1 near midfield, the bot applauds the punt on 4th and 6 without properly scolding the 4th and 1.
-This particularly annoyed Aaron Schatz of Football Outsiders, who had no problem looking a gift bot in the mouth.
+This [particularly annoyed](https://twitter.com/FO_ASchatz/status/422195580639936512) Aaron Schatz of Football Outsiders, who called the bot .

 - As many statisticians noted, it could display uncertainty better than it does.
 From my perspective, that's the most legitimate criticism, and we hope to improve on it next year.